French Riviera hiking vacation

 (And I guess some might be interested to know that when we took the bus to the airport, it did drive on the famous race car track.)

 Nice is where we did spend our free day, and where we finally visited a museum, one devoted to artist Marc Chagall.
 I enjoyed that more than Jean did.
 I like Chagall’s whimsical style and use of primary colors.
 I had no idea he’d done so many works based on the Old Testament, and was amused how many of those had a touch of eroticism.
 “That’s Jacob fighting the angel,” I told Jean.
-“I don’t think fighting is what they’re doing.”
-Unsurprisingly, I guess, Chagall did a whole series based on the Song of Songs (i.e. the “dirty book” of the Bible).
+“I don’t think fighting is what they’re doing,” he replied.
+Unsurprisingly, I guess, Chagall did a whole series based on the Song of Songs (i.e., the “dirty book” of the Bible).

 Other than that, we just walked around in Nice, down to the beach, and through its old section.
 It was more crowded and not quite as charming as Menton, but somewhat more appealing than Monaco.